WIDE PLANK OAK FLOORING & MILLWORK

 Many believe that the best White Oak is the European variety.
-It has a different color and many different characteristics than the European White Oak.
+It has a different color and many different characteristics than the American White Oak.
 This special white oak reaches heights of 130 feet+ and diameters up to 30 inches+.
 European oaks generally grow fairly rapidly for the first 100 or so years.
 After that, their growth rate gradually slows down.
 Along the way, the tree matures from a slender sapling with smooth bark to a deeply fissured, rough-barked tree of impressive girth.
 Decline starts setting in after about three centuries or so.
 This slow maturation results in a fine, tight grain much sought after for wine barrels and flooring.

 European White Oak (at upper right) yields especially wide, longboards and generally has a tighter grain and a more uniform color than American White Oak.
 Typically it’s a warm honey color but ranges from light brown to a rich, dark brown.
 European White Oak has a tannin content higher than other oaks and thus responds well to fuming (the process of exposing the wood to ammonia gas in a sealed chamber).

 Wide Plank Flooring in American White Oak ranges from 6″ to 16″ wide and comes standard in from 6′ to 16′ lengths.
 Show above is our Clear Plainsawn Grade in 16′ lengths.

 Shown above is our Select Plainsawn Grade of American White Oak in 3/4″ x 7″ widths and 16′ lengths.
 The cabinets and millwork in this kitchen are made of Appalachian Hickory.

 American White Oak (Above) in character grade wide plank flooring has a special appeal for many.
 Other cabinetry and millwork in this room are made of Appalachian Hickory.
 The combination of these two extra-durable species is a popular one.